 When taking a great photo, you always pay attention to what’s in the background of your composition, making sure it’s not a distraction.
 So why not apply the same mindset to the website background?

-Full-screen slideshows are OK for portfolio sites.
+Full-screen slideshows are sometimes boring, but they can be OK for portfolio sites.
 But using background images for the entire site is not recommend, it just looks distracting/messy.

 Here are a few examples to see what I mean: